morj12/spring-app/README.md

 ## Installing and executing

 * Install XAMPP or MySQL Workbench
-* Create a database named "springdb" with the following table
+* Create a database named "springdb" with user = "root" and password = "" with the following table
 ```
 CREATE TABLE employees(
   id INT(11) PRIMARY KEY AUTO_INCREMENT,